Abortion laws spark profound changes in other medical care

 Handcock said the choice should be up to patients.

-“I will protect my patients and their rights however I can,’’ he said.
+“I will protect my patients and their rights however I can,’’ Handcock said.

 TARGETING MEDICATION